-The CLR20r3 error in Windows 10 is usually associated with corrupt system and application files.
+The CLR20r3 error in Windows 10 and Windows 11 PC is usually associated with corrupt system and application files.
 These files with issues could lead to bugs in programs and make access to Registry files for these programs difficult.
 Although the CLR20r3 error is not a fatal one, it can cause instability in your PC and stop you from opening some of the applications installed on your PC.

 Solution 1: By Repairing Windows Media Center

 As reported by users, they were able to get rid of this issue by repairing Windows Media Center on their PC.
-Let us checkout the steps to repair Media Center in Windows 10.
+Let us checkout the steps to repair Media Center in Windows 10 and Windows 11.

 Step 5: Once the setting is saved, go ahead and restart your PC.
 After the PC boots, re open the Turn Windows features on or off window and check mark the Windows Media Center or Windows Media Player option mentioned in the above step.
 Click on Ok and restart your PC.